-Conservation Officer Perkins was transported to Indianapolis where he was treated for multiple injuries, which he died of later that day.
+Conservation Officer Perkins was transported to Indianapolis where he was treated for multiple injuries and died later that day.
 His wife and one daughter were also taken to the hospital with minor injuries.
-They had been living on a conservation farm in Boone County and had been asked to move, so were in the process of looking for a new home.
+They had been living on a conservation farm in Boone County and had been asked to relocate, so were in the process of looking for a new home.

 Conservation Officer Perkins was survived by his wife and four daughters.
 He was preceded in death by his 2-year-old son in 1953.

 The responsibilities of the Indiana Department of Conservation (1919–1965) are now under the jurisdiction of the Indiana Department of Natural Resources.